KubeRocketCI/docs/docs/use-cases/deploy-application-from-feature-branch.md

   ![Open application source code](../assets/use-cases/deploy-application-from-feature-branch/application-diff.png "Open application source code")

-3. Commit your changes and push your branch to the origin.
+3. Commit your changes, push your branch to the remote repository, and build the application (feature branch) once again.

-4. Open the GitOps repository by clicking the **Go to the source code** button:
+4. Open the GitOps repository using the **Go to the source code** button:

   ![Go to the source code button](../assets/use-cases/deploy-application-from-feature-branch/go-to-the-source-code.png "Go to the source code button")

 5. Clone the GitOps repository to the local machine.
-Checkout to another branch and create a file by the `<deployment-flow-name>/<environment-name>/<application-name>-values.yaml` pattern (in our case, `fl/dev/notifications-service-values.yaml`).
+Check out another branch and create a file by the `<deployment-name>/<environment-name>/<application-name>-values.yaml` pattern (in our case, `fl/dev/inventory-service-values.yaml`).

-6. Open the `<deployment-flow-name>/<environment-name>/<application-name>-values.yaml` file and paste the contents below:
+6. Open the `<deployment-name>/<environment-name>/<application-name>-values.yaml` file and paste the contents below:

 ```yaml title="values.yaml"